MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 Follow the prompt on the screen to enter information about your bot and npm will create a **package.json** file that contains the information you provided.

 ## Install the SDK
-Next, install the Bot Builder SDK for Node.js by running the following **npm** command:
+Next, install the Bot Framework SDK for Node.js by running the following **npm** command:

 ```nodejs
 npm install --save botbuilder